 - Sharpie marker(s)

 - Colorful fallen leaves!
 (They don’t have to be perfect and without blemish.
-They’ll still look great and have natural charm!)
+More weathered leaves still look great and have natural charm!)

 How to Make Them

-First, explore!
+First, go outside and explore!
 Go outside and gather as many newly fallen fall leaves as you can.
 You want a variety of sizes, shapes, and colors!
-Once you’re satisfied that you’ve collected enough, you will flatten and dry your leaves by pressing them.
+Once you’re satisfied that you’ve collected plenty for your creatures, you will flatten and dry your leaves by pressing them.
 (This makes them way easier to work with.)

 To press our leaves, we did the following: